ceejbot/galls-law/webrebels.md

 # [fit] to build a system
 # [fit] that satisfies your users

 ^ When you start, your job is to make a thing people want to use.
-It's hard to make something that delights your users and is a viable product
+It's hard to make something that delights your users and is a viable product.
+You probably don't have a scaling problem.

 ---